jitsi/docker-jitsi-meet/README.md

 The configuration is performed via environment variables contained in a ``.env`` file.
 You can copy the provided ``env.example`` file as a reference.

+**IMPORTANT**: At the moment, configuration is not regenerated on every container boot, so if you make any changes to your ``.env`` file, make sure you remove the configuration directory before starting your containers again.

 Variable | Description | Example
 --- | --- | ---
 `CONFIG` | Directory where all configuration will be stored | /opt/jitsi-meet-cfg